microsoft/TypeScript-Website/packages/documentation/copy/en/modules-reference/Theory.md

 math_1.add(1, 2);
 ```

-depending on the `module` compiler option, but the module specifier will always be `"./math.mjs"`.
-There is no compiler option that enables transforming, substituting, or rewriting module specifiers.
-Consequently, module specifiers must be written in a way that works for the code’s target runtime or bundler, and it’s TypeScript’s job to understand those _output_-relative specifiers.
+depending on the `module` compiler option, but the module specifier will be `"./math.mjs"` either way.
+By default, module specifiers must be written in a way that works for the code’s target runtime or bundler, and it’s TypeScript’s job to understand those _output_-relative specifiers.
 The process of finding the file referenced by a module specifier is called _module resolution_.

+> TypeScript 5.7 introduced the [`--rewriteRelativeImportExtensions` option](/docs/handbook/release-notes/typescript-5-7.html#path-rewriting-for-relative-paths), which transforms relative module specifiers with `.ts`, `.tsx`, `.mts`, or `.cts` extensions to their JavaScript equivalents in output files.
+This option is useful for creating TypeScript files that can be run directly in Node.js during development _and_ still be compiled to JavaScript outputs for distribution or production use.
+>
+> This documentation was written before the introduction of `--rewriteRelativeImportExtensions`, and the mental model it presents is built around modeling the behavior of the host module system operating on its input files, whether that’s a bundler operating on TypeScript files or a runtime operating on `.js` outputs.
+With `--rewriteRelativeImportExtensions`, the way to apply that mental model is to apply it _twice_: once to the runtime or bundler processing the TypeScript input files directly, and once again to the runtime or bundler processing the transformed outputs.
+Most of this documentation assumes that _only_ the input files or _only_ the output files will be loaded, but the principles it presents can be extended to the case where both are loaded.

 ## Module resolution